20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

 Zipline (Paid)

 If there’s a signature things to do on Harvest Caye, it has to be the zipline.
 During our stop people were constantly soaring through the air on the course that zig-zags around the island.
 The most exciting run goes from the lighthouse, over the beach, and across the water.
 Person after person flew by on this route… all seeming to have the time of their lives.
-The zipline costs between $29 to $89, depending on the route you want to take and adult versus child pricing.
+The zipline costs between $65-$75, depending on the route you want to take.

 Paddleboarding/Kayaking (Paid)